Towards Low-Cost and Efficient Malaria Detection: Experimental Results

 \subsection{Experimental results of Domain adaptations}

-The experimental results of adapting from one magnification in HCM (source) to similar magnification in the LCM (target) are detailed in Table \ref{tab:DA_comparison}.
+The experimental results of adapting from one magnification in HCM (source) to a similar magnification in the LCM (target) are detailed in Table \ref{tab:DA_comparison}.
 The method proposed in \cite{saito2019strong}, outperforms the other two off-the-shelf algorithms.
 One reason could be that it has explicit local alignment and malaria cell localization is less dependent upon the context.
 However, results are still lacking.

 The experimental results with \textit{ranking loss} and \textit{triplet loss} show a significant improvement as compared to other methods.
 Triplet loss works better on 1000\textsf{x} as compared to ranking loss and ranking works better at 400\textsf{x} as compared to triplet loss.
 Both losses have a complementary effect as their combination improves the overall results.
 For comparison, we present results of FasterRCNN trained on HCM (source only) and also model fine-tuned on the fake-LCM (since we have ground truth for that).
 Note that we do not have ground truth for the training part of LCM.
+We evaluated our method for the across magnifications adaptation.
+For For FasterRCNN, HCM (1000\textsf{x}) to LCM (400\textsf{x}) with our approach mAP improves from 1.4 to 13.2.
+Adaptation was not successful for HCM (400\textsf{x}) to LCM (100\textsf{x}).